The auditorium at Chaparral High School was set up to accommodate 430 people on Thursday.

 “I never miss a meeting,” said Adams, a member of Chaparral’s school organizational team.

 She said she wasn’t really surprised at the low parent turnout.
-If just a few parents show up to school team or Parent Advisory Committee meetings, she said, that’s a good showing.
+If just a few parents show up to school team or Parent Advisory Committee meetings, she said, that is a good showing.

 One reason for the district’s low involvement could be the high percentage of low-income families in Clark County.
 About 64 percent of students were eligible for free or reduced-price lunch as of May 31, according to the district.

-Research suggests that a family’s socioeconomic status impacts their level of engagement in their child’s education.
+Research suggests that a family’s socioeconomic status affects their level of engagement in their child’s education.

 “Generally, the evidence demonstrates that the level of parental involvement is linked to the class position of the parents and to the social and cultural resources that social class yields in American society,” sociologist Annette Lareau wrote in a 1987 study.
 “By definition, the educational status and material resources of parents increase with social class.”